kamyarachel/Data-Analysis/README.md

-# Data Analysis
+# Data Analytics
-Data Analysis Projects Repository

-Welcome to my data analysis repository!
+Welcome to my data analytics repository!
 Here, you'll find a collection of projects showcasing my expertise in data analysis using Python.

 📊 Explore Diverse Projects:
 Dive into a variety of data analysis projects covering domains such as finance, healthcare, marketing, and more.
 Each project is meticulously crafted to explore and extract insights from real-world datasets.